dopa2077/Random-Utilities/README.md

 # dOPa's Random Utilities

-**A collection of random, useful items and blocks for Minecraft**.
-No theme, no fluff, just quality-of-life stuff that makes your world a little better.
+**A collection of random, useful items and blocks for Minecraft.**

-Inspired by classic mods like **Random Things** and **Extra Utilities**.
-(Inspiration, not copied 1 to 1!)
+No theme, no fluff.
+Just quality-of-life stuff that makes your world a little better.

-More random utilities will be added over time!
+> Currently this mod is still in the `paper stage`.
+I will break and re-do the whole mod if I don't like it.
+More random utilities will be added over time! (check the `Projects` tab for more information on what my plans.)

 ---